AfricasTalkingLtd/africastalking-java/README.md

 - Remember your API key has to be kept secret, so hard-coding it into an apk or a jar you publish is a security risk.
 For usage on Android, [read this](doc/ANDROID.md).

-- The old `AfricasTalkingGateway` class is still available, but is being phased out! :)

 ## Download

 You can depend on the .jar through Maven (from `http://dl.bintray.com/africastalking/java`):